 The law is just one tool — and, its author acknowledges, an imperfect one at that — intending to fix decades of environmental racism, land use decisions and freeway construction that have left poor communities of color hemmed in by California’s industrial corridors.
 It’s a monumental task, and experts say no one law will be victorious.

 Learn more about legislators mentioned in this story

-State Assembly, District 58 (Downey)
+Former State Assembly, District 58 (Corona)